Nessa-v/Data-Analysis-projects/Analysing Subscriber Churn/README.md

 ## SUMMARY OF ACTIVITIES CARRIED OUT

-- Duplicate Detection: Used conditional formatting to highlight duplicate values (especially phone numbers), then filtered by colour to investigate uniqueness based on ID and location.
+- Duplicate Data Detection: Used conditional formatting to highlight duplicate values (especially phone numbers), then filtered by colour to investigate uniqueness based on ID and location.

 - Churn Classification: Created a binary churn column (0 = No, 1 = Yes) and labelled them as “Retained” or “Churned”.